 This plantation is now a museum.
 This museum is listed on the US National Register of Historic Places.
 During your time at this museum, you can tour and learn about Andrew Jackson’s life and what life was like in the South part of the United States during the 19th century for everyone from aristocrats to enslaved persons.

 The museum has original furnishings from the time that Andrew Jackson lived there.
-The admission price is about $22 per adult.
+The admission price is about $50 per adult.
+That is for the VIP Tour as this is the best way to check out this museum.
+You can buy your tickets here.

 The Nashville Zoo is located on Nolensville Pike in Nashville.
 One attraction inside the zoo that is worth noting is the Grassmere Home.
 This gorgeous home was once a 300-acre slave holding farm owned by Michael and Elizabeth Dunn in the 19th century.
 As a part of admission to the zoo, you can tour this historic house and learn about its history.